Kashifmujeeb17/tadashboard/README.md

-# 📊 Talent Acquisition Dashboard - Prototype
+# 📊 Talent Acquisition Dashboard

 A web-based interactive dashboard built with Streamlit for visualizing Talent Acquisition (TA) metrics like joiners, leavers, candidate pipeline, gender diversity, and more.